0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Hexadecimal (Base-16) in Practice

-Hexadecimal is everywhere in computing - from RGB color codes (#FF5733) to memory addresses (0x7fff5fbff8c0).
-It's popular because one hex digit represents exactly 4 binary digits, making it a compact way to represent binary data.
+Hexadecimal is everywhere in computing — from RGB color codes (#FF5733) to memory addresses (0x7fff5fbff8c0).
+One hex digit represents exactly four binary digits, making it a compact way to represent binary data.

 ๐ŸŽจ Color Codes